dabeaz-course/practical-python/Notes/00_Setup.md

 This course was originally given as an instructor-led in-person training that spanned 3 to 4 days.
-To complete the course in its entirety, you should plan on committing 25-35 hours of work.
+To complete the course in its entirety, you should minimally plan on committing 25-35 hours of work.
+Most participants find the material to be quite challenging without peeking at solution code (see below).

 ## Setup and Python Installation